xbrlus/ferc-renderer/README.md

 This will refer to an external CSS file in the template.
 To include the css file in the rendered file the following options are used:

- `` --ferc-render-css-file = FERC_RENDER_CSS_FILE``
+ ``--ferc-render-css-file = FERC_RENDER_CSS_FILE``

                         Identify the CSS file that sould be used.
 This will overwrite the name of the CSS file that is included in the template set.

  ``--ferc-render-inline-css``

                         Indicates that the CSS should be inlined in the generated HTML file.
 This option must be used with --ferc-render-css-file.

 These two options should be used by default.
-The css file that should be used is “form-template.css”.
-The option in the should be “keep the css file separated” to tell it to return it as its own filing.
+To include FERC rendering CSS styles from the template in the head your rendered HTML, use ``--ferc-render-css-file = form-template.css`` along with the ``--ferc-render-inline-css`` command.
+Excluding the ``--ferc-render-inline-css`` will generate a separate CSS file linked within the HTML.
+All FERC rendering templates use **form-template.css** as the default name for CSS files.